avereon/xenon/source/main/docs/dev/workspaces.md

 ## Workspace Reader

-The workspace reader can restore the entire workspace hierarchy at the start of the product.
+The workspace reader can restore the entire workspace hierarchy at the start of the program.

 ## Workspace Writer